EightBitByte/buckshot-roulette-sim/README.md

 Running experiments on different algorithms to play the game [Buckshot Roulette](https://store.steampowered.com/app/2835570/Buckshot_Roulette/).

 ## How is Buckshot Roulette Played?
 Two players take turns shooting the shotgun at themselves or at their opponent.
-The shotgun is loaded with blank and live shells.
+The shotgun is loaded with blank and live shells, in a sequence unknown to the players.
+However, the number of each type of shell is visible to both players.
 When the shotgun runs out of shells, it is reloaded with a new load of shells.
 Whomever a player shoots with a live shell takes a point of damage.
 Blank shells deal no damage.
 If a player chooses to fire upon themself and a blank is loaded, they do not end their turn.
 If a player fires a live shell *regardless of the target*, or fires a blank at the opponent, the shooter ends their turn.
 The game ends when a player has no more health points left, and the player left standing wins.

 ## How to Use This Repo
 ### Installation